-Include a letter from the RWHAP Part A and/or Part B Recipient's AOR that documents your organization's involvement with RWHAP Part A and/or Part B HIV Body and/or Planning Council, as applicable.
+Include a letter from the RWHAP Part A and/or Part B Recipient's AOR that documents your organization's involvement with RWHAP Part A and/or Part B HIV Planning Body and/or Planning Council, as applicable.
 Provide requested letter(s) that address why RWHAP Part C EIS funds are necessary to support the needs described in your application and how your proposed services are not duplicative of other available services.
-If this letter(s) cannot be obtained, provide an explanation as to why.
+If you cannot obtain this letter(s), provide an explanation as to why.

-Attachment 11: List of Provider Organizations with Contracts and/or MOU (If Applicable)
+Attachment 11: List of Provider Organizations with Contracts and/or MOU (If applicable)

 If you propose to work with partners, include a list of organizations for which signed Letters/Memorandum of Understanding are available with a brief description of the activities/services to be provided by each identified organization and the location of the partner(s).
-HRSA recommends that this information be submitted in table format.
+HRSA recommends that you submit this information in table format.
 Please be aware that HRSA may request copies of those agreements as part of the post-award administration process.